What is a 1031 exchange?

 - A portion of your primary residence if you have a home office or Airbnb

 - Commercial property

-- You can potentially qualify if you’re getting a divorce and moving out
+You can also potentially qualify if you’re getting a divorce and moving out.

 Make sure you speak with a qualified intermediary or other professional to confirm your property qualifies before starting an exchange.